pkmishra/pkmishra.github.io/source/_posts/2015-04-22-leading-team-tips.markdown

 + Encourage and reward taking risks and moving fast.

-+ Give freedom to your team and create oppportunties to bring the best out in your team.
++ Give freedom to your team and create opportunities to bring the best out in your team.

 + Ship code frequently.